cioos-siooc/cioos-siooc-datasets/.github/ISSUE_TEMPLATE/dataset-issue-report.md

 [optional] Link to CKAN record

 ## Issue description
-[optional] A clear and concise description of what the bug is.
+[optional] A clear and concise description of issue

 ## Suggestion for correction
 [optional] Descript a possible correction to apply